lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 ```

 ### API
-+ application porgramming interface is a set of rules and protocols that acts as an intermediary, allowing different software applications to communicate and exchange data with each other without needing to understand their underlying code
++ application porgramming interface (API) is a set of rules and protocols that acts as an intermediary, allowing different software applications to communicate and exchange data with each other without needing to understand their underlying code
 + always read the documentation of an API
 + to access APIs through the internet like e.g. iTunes, the libraries requests is necessary
 ```python